The anisotropic square lattice Ising model with quenched surface disorder

 For $\rho\to\infty$, we find for isotropic couplings

-and in the hamiltonian limit
+and in the Hamiltonian limit

 via combination of $\Psi$-method and fit.
 Note that the Casimir amplitude is a universal quantity and therefore cannot depend on the coupling.
-Rather, both Casimir amplitudes seem to be zero and the deviation occurring from finite-size effects.
+Rather, both Casimir amplitudes are compatible with zero, and the deviations stem from finite-size effects.
 This systematic error is expected to be minimal in the limit $\rho\to\infty$ and increases monotonically with decreasing $\rho$.